Early detection is critical to managing bushfires before they cause widespread devastation.

 Anyone who plays games knows about the importance of ping (or latency), which is the time it takes (in milliseconds) for data to travel from one point to another.
 A ping rate of over 150 milliseconds (ms) will affect gameplay.
 The latency (the delay between sending and receiving a signal) on GEO satellites is at around 560 ms as a result of the much greater distance involved, compared to around 50 ms for LEOs.
 However, in satellite imagery, NASA defines data latency as the time it takes for a satellite image to be acquired and processed after a satellite has passed over an area (total latency).
 While the data is transferred in milliseconds, the time it takes to process it can take hours.

-This processing time can be affected by many factors, such as cloud cover, whether the satellite is within range of a groundstation, and the distance between the satellite and the ground.
+This processing time can be affected by many factors, such as cloud cover, whether the satellite is within range of a ground station, and the distance between the satellite and the ground.
 Most satellite imagery providers offer high latency access, which means customers have to wait up to a week after placing an order before receiving usable imagery.
 This can be problematic for people who need timely information.

 Data latency can be a significant issue for those who rely on satellite imagery for mapping or other purposes.
 Swaths and data latency are crucial factors when working with satellite imagery.
 Environmental satellites have revolutionised our understanding of the environment, but it is also essential to understand their limitations.